samuelhegner/Journey_3.0/README.md

 I created all gameplay withing the game.
 Below I outline some specifics that I created over the 9 months of development.

 #### Player
 I implemented all player mechanics.
-This included movement, interactions, animations implementation, cross-scene cutscene controls and all others.
+This included movement, interactions, animation implementation, cross-scene cutscene controls and all others.

 #### Puzzle Implementation